 Remember – Pearson pays in double!
 Here are some examples of how this affects the amount being paid into your pension pot each month.

 Also, your pension contributions are taken out of your salary before tax, which means you pay no tax on them.
 Your tax relief is worked out automatically by payroll, so you don’t need to do anything.
-Click here for more information.
+Go to Pay less tax for more information.

 Basic rate tax payer (20%)